 Henry Filloux-Bennett has worked as a playwright, director and producer, and is now the Director and Chief Executive of the Lawrence Batley Theatre.
-After a UK-wide tour, Henry’s critically-acclaimed stage adaptation of Nigel Slater’s Toast is now playing to London audiences in the West End.
+After a UK-wide tour, Henry’s critically-acclaimed stage adaptation of Nigel Slater’s Toast transferred to the West End.
 We caught up with Henry to hear more about writing the show, what audiences can expect from the experience, and advice for companies who might be interested in performing the play in future.

 What was it about Nigel Slater’s autobiography Toast that especially made you want to create an adaptation for the stage?

 I first read Toast before it had been adapted for the screen or radio, when I was working in a kitchen.
 Aside from the story itself, which I loved, it felt to me immediately like it had to be brought to life so that people could taste all of the amazing things that Nigel talks about in the book.
 So many of the flavours in the book – everything from butterscotch Angel Delight to lemon meringue tart – are ones that you can immediately imagine, and the possibility of telling the story but also sharing those actual flavours was something I really wanted to explore.

 How did you go about the creative process of writing the adaptation?
 Was it challenging to decide which material to include and which to leave out?